Please take a moment to review our policies and prohibited items.

 Open Areas - Hilltops/high places - Isolated Trees - Golf Carts - Wire Fences

 Cell phones and mobile devices are permitted on the property, yet please recognize that their use is expressly restricted.
 The Memorial Tournament has instituted a "zero tolerance" policy for any breach of these restrictions.
 At ALL times cell phones and mobile devices must be kept in the "silent" mode.
 During the four competitive rounds, mobile devices are not permitted for use any closer to the field of play than the paved cart paths and only then to access data.
-Voice usage is restricted to designated areas, which include: all concession and merchandise areas and Digital hub locations.
+Voice usage is restricted to designated areas, which include: all concession and merchandise areas.
 Mobile device photography is permitted during practice rounds but is prohibited throughout the official competition starting with the first round of the Memorial Tournament.
 Capturing video is prohibited throughout Tournament week.

 Cameras - Still cameras are only permitted on Monday, Tuesday and Wednesday of Tournament week and are NOT Allowed Thursday - Sunday.
 Video equipment is prohibited all seven days.